-The last 12 months have been very successful for Ballestrin, McMahon Services’ complex concrete construction and remedial services company, with unprecedented growth and positive feedback from clients across a multitude of project sites.
+The past 12 months have been a great success for Ballestrin, McMahon Services’ concrete construction and remedial services company, with unprecedented growth and positive feedback from clients across a multitude of project sites.

 Clifford Byrne, Ballestrin’s Construction Manager, stated he was proud of his team’s achievements over the last year.
 “The Ballestrin team have consolidated and achieved exceptional outcomes for our clients under challenging situations.